openimis/solution-builder/README.md

 Each role in the final output contains:

 - `roleName`: The name of the role.
-- `roleId`: The unique identifier for the role.
+- `code`: The unique code identifier for the role.
 - `permissions`: A merged list of permissions from all modules, with duplicates removed.